mlcommons/ck/docs/mlperf-automation/models/notes-convert-resnet50-onnx-format-to-quantized-tensorrt-engine.md

 psyhtest commented:

-To obtain the TensorRT plans, we followed NVIDIA's [instructions](https://github.com/mlcommons/inference_results_v0.5/tree/master/closed/NVIDIA) from their MLPerf Inference v0.5 submission.
+To obtain the TensorRT plans, we followed NVIDIA's [instructions](https://github.com/mlcommons/inference_results_v0.5/tree/master/closed/NVIDIA) from their MLPerf&trade; Inference v0.5 submission.
 This happened between the v0.5 and v0.7 submission rounds, i.e. between October 2019 - September 2020. we submitted the results to v0.7 (without DLA support).

 After v0.7, we [reproduced](https://github.com/ctuning/ck-ml/blob/master/jnotebook/mlperf-inference-v0.7-reproduce-xavier/) some of the results with JetPack 4.5, while [resolving](https://github.com/mlcommons/inference_results_v0.7/issues/15) a few issues along the way.
 We did not create CK packages for the new plans though.